Zhicheng-Liu/mongoose/README.md

+# Notes

+- This repository is forked from https://github.com/cesanta/mongoose.
+- It is intended for use in Populations BWT Server (aka Read Server) project only.
+For other purposes, please use https://github.com/cesanta/mongoose.

 # <img src="http://cesanta.com/images/mongoose_logo.png" width="64" height="64"> Mongoose Web Server

 Mongoose is the most easy to use web server on the planet.
 A web server of choice for Web developers (PHP, Ruby, Python, etc) and Web designers.